Askedio/laravel-validator-filter/README.md

 $validator->passes();
 ~~~

 You can also use a function with paramaters.
+(Does not support comma delim list).
 ~~~
 $validator = app('validator')->make([
   'string' => $string,